-Introduction to Spoken Language Interpreting is the foundation course of a six course Language Interpreter Training program.
 This course presents the fundamentals of providing spoken language interpreting services in various settings.
-You will consider the role and responsibilities of the interpreter and discuss professional standards of practice and ethical principles to guide an interpreter's performance.
-The course also provides an introduction to various skills required for successful interpreting including note taking, active listening, memory retention, mental transposition and verbalization in the target language.
+Students will consider the role and responsibilities of the interpreter and discuss professional standards of practice and ethical principles to guide an interpreter's performance.
+The course also introduces various skills required for successful interpreting including note taking, active listening, memory retention, mental transposition, and verbalization in the target language.

 Please note: This course is offered through OntarioLearn.
 To review important information such as textbook, exam and grade information, visit the OntarioLearn Information web page.

 Not all courses are offered each term.Winter 2024 registration opens November 27, 2023.
 Spring 2024 registration opens February 26, 2024.